 The traditional Peruvian dress is a delight to the eyes!
 In Peru, the hat is also a popular accessory.
 And quite often a woman’s region can be identified from the type of hat she wears.
 Another traditional and regional piece is Lliclla.
 A shawl worn on the shoulders, fastened in the front.
 The handwoven skirts are called polleras, and might be worn 3 or 4 at the same time!
 Bright colors, embroideries, and handwoven fabrics create beautiful outfits.
 They contrast with the green cloudy landscapes from the Andean mountains.

 Traditional Mexican clothing is famous worldwide.
 Huipil, a cotton sleeveless or short sleeved tunic, is worn with colorful long skirts.
-In addition, floral motifs are quite popular, worn on the hair (Frida Kahlo, anyone?).
+Floral motifs are quite popular, worn on the hair (Frida Kahlo, anyone?).
 Especially embroidered on the skirts and tunics.
 Colorful, vibrant and unforgettable!